damncabbage/ts-trapper/README.markdown

 // Number -> UserID-wrapped Number
 const id = UserID.wrap(123);

 // 💥 Can't use like a number without unwrapping. const wrong1 = id * 55;

 // 💥 Can't use it like another wrapped type. const wrong2 = CompanyID.unwrap(id);

+// 💥 Can't use it like another wrapped type, even if it has the same name
+// and structure and is defined off in some other module. const wrong3 = someOtherModule.UserID.unwrap(id);

 function greet(userId: UserID, name: string): string {
   // UserID-wrapped Number -> Number